-Other technology to consider includes a display, a whiteboard and an audio system, and a wide angle camera, all of which will make it easier to communicate both internally and externally.
+Other technology to consider includes a display, a whiteboard and an audio system, and a wide-angle camera, all of which will make it easier to communicate both internally and externally.

 Furniture is also central to the huddle room, with AV furniture options including a central desk around which users can collaborate and which enables everyone to see the main display easily.

-Other options include informal lounge seating, with sofas or stools and standing desks that can encourage the quick decision making huddle spaces are known for.
+Other options include informal lounge seating, with sofas or stools and standing desks that can encourage the quick decision-making huddle spaces are known for.

-This combination of technology and design helps to make the room a truly flexible space, making it suitable for internal collaboration, conversations with remote workers or external stakeholders, as well as being an ideal place for quiet work, which can be elusive in modern open plan offices.
+This combination of technology and design helps to make the room a truly flexible space, making it suitable for internal collaboration, conversations with remote workers or external stakeholders, as well as being an ideal place for quiet work, which can be elusive in modern open-plan offices.

-The way we have meetings are changing
+The way we have meetings is changing

 So why do we need huddle rooms?
 The simple fact is that the workplace and the workforce inhabiting it has changed significantly in recent years – largely enabled by technology – and this evolution is likely to continue.